Article written by- Rasa Bihari Mishra | email@example.com | +91 84696 27669

 Piloting is useful for two reasons:

-l Efficient plant design is essential to minimize the capital investment and achieve
+- Efficient plant design is essential to minimize the capital investment and achieve the manufacturing objectives.

 For that you not only need accurate and useful process information but understand the process to the maximum extent.
 Piloting serves this very well.